jtayl222/ansible_homelab_kubernetes/README.md

 - Validate storage: `ansible-playbook -i inventory/my_inventory.yml test_nfs_pvc.yml`
 - Check Grafana: `ansible-playbook -i inventory/my_inventory.yml test_grafana_config.yml`

+## Configuration

+This project uses Ansible's variable hierarchy to manage configuration:

+1. Copy `group_vars/all/common.yml.example` to `group_vars/all/common.yml`
+2. Edit the values to match your environment
+3. This file is gitignored to prevent exposing sensitive information

+Variables are used across playbooks to maintain consistent settings.

 ## MLflow Installation

 This repository includes playbooks to deploy MLflow, a platform for the machine learning lifecycle.